Like many Canadians, my family enjoys maple syrup on a variety of foods: pancakes, French toast, porridge, and even the occasional stir-fry.

 Knoch, Ute.
 (2009).
 Diagnostic assessment of writing: A comparison of two rating scales.
 Language Testing, 26(2), 275-304.

 What are subjects?

 Every sentence needs a subject, verb, and complete thought.
 A subject is a noun that does an action in a sentence.
-In the statement “My cat complains too often,” my cat is the subject because it is the one who complains.
-Cat is doing the action.
+In the statement “My cat complains too often,” my cat is the subject because it is the one that complains.
+My cat is doing the action.